kdheepak/kdheepak.github.io/content/23-technical_writing.md

 * `--filter pandoc-fignos` : figure numbers
 * `--filter pandoc-tablenos` : table numbers

 They allow you reference a figure, equation or table.
-For example Equation {@eq:pi} is an example of a block equation in Markdown.
+For example, Equation {@eq:pi} is an example of a block equation in Markdown.

 <!-- END SLIDES -->